 Should you use The Joel Test?

 Using The Joel Test helps clear some things out, and the results will point out some problems or impediments.
-But, do not rely entirely on those results, and there’s no such thing as the perfect score that can be measured solely based on a few guidelines and variables.
-Give it a chance and expand it to match your needs.
+But, do not rely entirely on those results, because there’s no such thing as the perfect score that can be measured solely based on a few guidelines and variables.
+Give it a chance but expand it to match your unique needs.